GraphTheta: A Distributed Graph Neural Network Learning System With Flexible Training Strategy

+On the public datasets, we train a two-layer GCN model~\cite{kipf2016semi} using our system and compare the performance with some well-known counterparts, including a TensorFlow-based implementation (TF-GCN) from~\cite{kipf2016semi}, a DGL-based one (DGL), Cluster-GCN and 3 sampling-based ones: VR-GCN, GraphSAGE~\cite{hamilton2017inductive}, and GraphSAINT~\cite{zeng2019graphsaint}.
+We exclude FastGCN from our comparisons because it is outperformed by Cluster-GCN and GraphSAINT as shown in ~\cite{zeng2019graphsaint, ClusterGCN}.
+Note that our system is designed for non-sampling graph learning, and our performance evaluation does not intend to compete in terms of state-of-the-art accuracy on these public datasets, but to demonstrate that our system can train as good GNN models as existing works.

-\paragraph{Comparison to other systems with non-sampling-based methods} First, we compare our system with TF-GCN and DGL to demonstrate that our system can achieve highly competitive or superior generalization performance on the same datasets and models, even without using sampling.
-Table~\ref{tbl:result_small} shows the performance comparison between GraphTheta, TF-GCN and DGL on the three small-scale citation networks, i.e., Cora, Citeseer and PubMed.
-For DGL, we resue the results presented in~\cite{wang2019deep}, instead of evaluating it.
-This is because~\cite{wang2019deep} did not expose its hyper-parameters and pose challenges for result reproduction.
-Both GraphTheta and TF-GCN use the same set of hyper-parameter values, including learning rate, dropout keep probability, regularization coefficient, and batch size, as proposed in~\cite{kipf2016semi}.
-And train the model 300 steps for mini-batch.
-From the table, global-batch yields the best accuracy for each dataset, with an exception that its performance is neck-by-neck with that of mini-batch on Citeseer.
-Mini-batch also outperforms both DGL and TF-GCN for each case.
+\textbf{Comparison with non-sampling-based methods.} First, we compare our system with TF-GCN, DGL, and Cluster-GCN to demonstrate that our system can achieve highly competitive or superior generalization performance on the same datasets and models, even without using sampling.
+Table~\ref{tbl:result_small} shows the performance comparison on the three small-scale citation networks, i.e., Cora, Citeseer, and PubMed~\cite{Citationdata}.
+For DGL and Cluster-GCN, since they did not completely expose their hyper-parameters, this poses challenges for result reproduction.
+Both of them have been re-evaluated with the hidden layer size set to 16 for each dataset as described in Section~\ref{sec:training_settings}.
+It is observed that DGL almost reproduces its original result in~ \cite{wang2019deep} for each dataset, but Cluster-GCN yields far inferior results to those in ~\cite{ClusterGCN} for Cora and Pubmed (note that Citeseer is not used in ~\cite{ClusterGCN}).
+Both \projectname and TF-GCN use the same set of hyper-parameter values, including learning rate, dropout keep probability, regularization coefficient, and batch size, as proposed in~\cite{kipf2016semi}, and train the model 300 steps for mini-batch.
+From Table~\ref{tbl:result_small}, global-batch yields the best accuracy for each dataset, with the exception that its performance is neck-by-neck with that of mini-batch on Citeseer.
+Mini-batch also outperforms DGL, TF-GCN and Cluster-GCN for each case.